mzf666/panda-tutorial/docs/source/train.rst

 .. code-block:: console

-    (.venv) $ bash train.sh --model llama-7b
+    (venv) $ bash train.sh --model llama-7b

-When you execute the train.sh script, it automatically generates a training configuration file at `./conf/tmp.yaml` based on the configuration template file located at `./conf/template.yaml`.
-Subsequently, the script initiates the training process by executing `./trainer_torch_fsdp_wandb.py`.
+When you execute the ``train.sh`` script, it automatically generates a training configuration file at ``./conf/tmp.yaml`` based on the configuration template file located at ``./conf/template.yaml``.
+Subsequently, the script initiates the training process by executing ``./trainer_torch_fsdp_wandb.py``.
 If you prefer to train your model with a personalized configuration, you can execute the following command:

 .. code-block:: console

-    (.venv) $ bash train.sh --conf_path ${PATH_TO_YOUR_CONF_FILE}
+    (venv) $ bash train.sh --conf_path ${PATH_TO_YOUR_CONF_FILE}

-In the forthcoming sections, we provide a comprehensive overview of the workflow involved in training an LLM using the `train.sh` script.
+In the forthcoming sections, we provide a comprehensive overview of the workflow involved in training an LLM using the ``train.sh`` script.